tillydray/elm-cardano/README.md

 # Install the elm compiler and the elm-cardano CLI
 npm install -g elm elm-cardano

+# Initialize a template project in the elm-cardano-starter/ folder
+mkdir elm-cardano-starter && cd elm-cardano-starter npx elm-cardano init git init . && git add . && git commit -m "Initial commit"

-# (Temporary) clone the elm-cardano repo to expose its elm modules
+# (temporary) Clone the elm-cardano repo (release branch) to expose its elm modules
 # This step won’t be necessary when the elm package will be published
-git clone --depth 1 --branch v0.2.0 https://github.com/elm-cardano/elm-cardano.git

-# Initialize a template project in the elm-cardano-starter/ folder
-mkdir elm-cardano-starter && cd elm-cardano-starter npx elm-cardano init
+git submodule add -b release https://github.com/elm-cardano/elm-cardano.git git commit -am "Add elm-cardano as a submodule"
 ```

 This will generate the following template structure: